Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

 and therefore

 The important conclusion is that the parallel configuration features a flicker-noise reduction of a factor $m$, or $3\log_2(m)$ dB, assuming perfect symmetry and no dissipative losses in the splitter/combiner networks.
+This is shown in Fig.~\ref{fig:4schemes}\,D\@.
 In practice, a noise reduction of 2.5 dB per factor-of-two is expected.
 It is worth mentioning that similar architectures have already been employed to reduce flicker phase noise of photodiodes by connecting several units in parallel \cite{SangSunLee2003jkps, Giboney1992ptl}.
-Conversely, theory states that white noise cannot be improved in this way, while in practical implementations the loss of the input power-splitter increases the noise figure, thus $b_0$.
+Conversely, general theory states that white noise cannot be improved in this way.
+In practice, the loss of the input power-splitter increases the noise figure, thus $b_0$.